Employee surveys. What are they, should you be using them and are they really worth the hype? The simple answer is yes, yes and yes.

 Employment Hero’s Custom Surveys feature allows you to send and collect survey results from all employees.
 Admins will be able to create and send them to employees and easily access, collate, track and analyse the feedback.

 They allow you to easily identify any factors impacting your business so you can make improvements within your people strategy.
-On the other hand, employees can easily provide their employers with the feedback they need to improve their workplace experience, be more engaged and productive or any other answers their employers are looking for.
+On the other hand, employees can easily provide their employers with the feedback they need to improve their employee’s experience, be more engaged and productive or any other answers their employers are looking for.

 Based on your subscription level, you can have access to different types of functionality including: